hrzndhrn/recode/README.md

 [SinglePipe 18/5] Use a function call when a pipeline is only one function long.

 File: mix.exs
-[Moduledoc 1/1] The moudle Elixir.MyCode.MixProject is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCode.MixProject is missing @moduledoc.

 File: priv/repo/migrations/20190417140000_create_users.exs
-[Moduledoc 1/1] The moudle Elixir.MyRepo.Migrations.CreateUsers is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyRepo.Migrations.CreateUsers is missing @moduledoc.
 [Specs 4/3] Functions should have a @spec type specification.
 [LocalsWithoutParens 7/7] Unnecessary parens
 [Specs 13/3] Functions should have a @spec type specification.

 File: test/my_code_test.ex
-[Moduledoc 1/1] The moudle Elixir.MyCodeTest is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCodeTest is missing @moduledoc.
 [TestFile -/-] The file must be renamed to test/my_code_test.exs so that ExUnit can find it.
 [TestFile -/-] The file must be renamed to test/my_code_test.exs so that ExUnit can find it.